 - Do not make the students involved work it out in the moment: There is no evidence to support the idea that a forced apology and/or shaking hands will resolve the bullying or change the relationship between the bully and his victim.
 Explain that bullying is taken very seriously and that you plan on investigating what is going on to get the full picture before deciding what the next steps will be.
 This will give you time to get more information and decide how to move forward.

 - Deal with the students individually: After separating the students involved in the bullying, keep them separate.
 There is no evidence that putting the bully and the victim together to “work it out” has any benefit.
-Talk to the bully, victim, and bystanders individually so that everyone has the ability to tell their side of the story without fear of repercussions.
+Talk to the bully, victim, and bystanders individually so that everyone can tell their side of the story without fear of repercussions.

 - Hold the bystanders accountable: We know that bystanders provide the bully an audience.
 We also know that bystanders have a significant role in bullying prevention.
 Explain to the witnesses that bullying is wrong, and the behavior will not be tolerated by the school.
 Furthermore, bullying should not be tolerated by them either.
 Encourage bystanders who do not feel safe intervening to tell a trusted adult what they are witnessing without fear of retaliation.